Codemos-Inc/Codemos-Modern/README.md

 ### Changed

-- Command `codemosModern.configure` to be more clear an use the new `QuickPickItem` api for custom icons.
+- Underlying syntax and semantic highlighting system to be more robust and open to future changes.

 <br/>